jesuschao/Airbnb-Competition/README.md

-# PREDICTING PRICES OF AIRBNB APARTMENTS IN AMSTERDAM.
+# Predicting prices of AIRBNB apartments in AMSTERDAM.

 ![](http://latfusa.com/media/uploads/2020/12/10/airbnb-678x381.jpg)

 ### OBJECTIVE.

-To predict prices of Airbnb apartments in Amsterdam with Machine Learning.
-To find which model offer best results.
+This project falls within the framework of a Kaggle competition.
+The aim is predicting prices of Airbnb apartments in Amsterdam with Machine Learning as well as finding which model offers best results.

 ### PROCESS.

 I have created two Jupyter Notebooks: One for "training" and the other one for "testing".
-This has been done to clean and prepare data from both csv's (train.csv and test.csv).
-Both csv have undergone same transformations but I found clearer proceeding in this way.
+This has been done to clean and prepare data from both csv's ("train.csv" and "test.csv").
+The files have undergone same transformations, anyway, I proceeded in this way because I found it clearer.

-After the cleaning and transformation, I trained data with different models to see the results.
+After having cleaned and transformed data, I trained them with different models to see the results and submitted my prediction.

 ### COMMENTS.